 \subsection{Application to time-dependent Hamiltonians}

-In this section, we use the algebraic methods developed previously to solve the equations of motion of quantum systems with time-dependent Hamiltonians, in the special case when the Hamiltonian is a linear combination of the generators of the Lie algebras presented in table I. Consider the time-dependent Hamiltonian given by
+In this section, we use the above results to solve the equations of motion of quantum systems with time-dependent Hamiltonians, in the special case when the Hamiltonian is a linear combination of the generators of the Lie algebras presented in Table I. Consider the time-dependent Hamiltonian given by

 The coefficients $\boldsymbol{\eta}(t)=(\eta_+,\,\eta_c,\,\eta_-)$ are complex functions of time, and they carry all the time dependence of the Hamiltonian, since the generators of the Lie algebras ($ T$ operators) are assumed to be time-independent.
 As for any closed quantum system, the time evolution of the density operator between two instants $t_0$ and $t$ is dictated by the Schr\"odinger equation, which can be cast in the form